 - The Super Mario Bros.
 Movie (2023)

 Incredibly generic and average.
 I kept waiting for this film to display the huge fun factor that is part of this video game franchise.
 It pops up here and there, but is severely undermined by castrating Mario.
 He can't do anything for a long time.
-He was always the one who save the princess and saved the world.
+He was always the one who saved the princess and saved the world.
 But now, he is a loser who has to be inspired by Princess Peach to go above and beyond.
 It's utterly ridiculous.

 - The vidiot from UHF a.k.a.
 UHF (1989)